AmitAronovitch/qc-opendrive/checker_bundle_doc.md

 ### check_asam_xodr_junctions_connection_end_opposite_linkage

-* Description: The value "end" shall be used to indicate that the connectingroad runs along the opposite direction of the linkage indicated in the element.
+* Description: The value "end" shall be used to indicate that the connecting road runs along the opposite direction of the linkage indicated in the element.
 * Addressed rules:
   * asam.net:xodr:1.7.0:junctions.connection.end_opposite_linkage